Popular matchings with weighted voters: Algorithm for different weights for and

-The computation of these witnesses takes linear time. \end{restatable} The proof of \Cref{lem:fourwitnesses} is split into three parts (\Cref{obs:edge,lem:path,lem:cycle-witness}), where \Cref{obs:edge} shows the statement for components consisting of a single edge, \Cref{lem:path} shows the statement for paths with at least three vertices, and \Cref{lem:cycle-witness} shows the statement for cycles.
+The proof of \Cref{lem:fourwitnesses} is split into three parts (\Cref{obs:edge,lem:path,lem:cycle-witness}), where \Cref{obs:edge} shows the statement for components consisting of a single edge, \Cref{lem:path} shows the statement for paths with at least three vertices, and \Cref{lem:cycle-witness} shows the statement for cycles.

-We first consider components consisting of a single edge. \begin{claim} Let $P$ be a connected component of $\hcp$ consisting of a single edge~$ e= \{a, b\}$, and assume that~$G$ admits at least one popular matching.
+We first consider components consisting of a single edge. \begin{numberedclaim} Let $P$ be a connected component of $\hcp$ consisting of a single edge~$ e= \{a, b\}$, and assume that~$G$ admits at least one popular matching.